JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/moderation.md

 As Peertube instance moderator or administrator, you will probably need to check that your users are not behaving badly.

 You can list all existing chatrooms: in the plugin settings screen, there is a button «List rooms».

+From there, you can also promote yourself as room moderator by using the "{{% livechat_label promote %}}" button on the right.